Ittefaq (1969 film): Plot

-Dilip, believing that Rekha wouldn't call the police, sleeps for some time in the hall.
-But when he wakes up at midnight after hearing a sound, he can't find Rekha.
-He searches for her, but finds a dead body of a young man in the bathroom.
-He demands an explanation from Rekha about the body, but they can't find it where it was before.
+Dilip, believing that Rekha wouldn't call the police, sleeps for some time.
+When he wakes up at midnight after hearing a sound, he can't find Rekha.
+He searches for her, but finds the body of a young man in the bathroom.
+He demands an explanation from Rekha about the body, which is no longer there.
 Rekha tells him that everything was his imagination, but he suspects that Rekha is hiding something.

 Later, after becoming sure of Rekha's deception, he calls the police and tells them that he found Mr. Jagmohan's (Rekha's husband) body in that house and that Rekha has killed her husband.
 But Rekha says that her husband hasn't returned from Calcutta yet.
 After some searching, they find Jagmohan's body outside and suspect that Dilip has killed him before entering the house.
 Moreover, they find Dilip's prisoner number cloth piece from his prison dress stuck with pin in Jagmohan's hands.
 Dilip tries to reason with them and suspects inspector Diwan (Sujit Kumar) is helping Rekha.
-He proves the same with the help of his cigarette lighter unconsciously taken by the inspector in one of his previous visit's to Rekha's house.
-Whereas the inspector had previously denied any such visit or acquaintance to Rekha.
-Seeing no other way out Rekha admits that she was having an affair with the inspector, her husband was murdered by them as he walked in on them and saw them together.
-She kills herself with a gun in guilt and remorse.
-At the same time, Inspector Karwe (Iftekhar) finds, with the help of piece of Renu's bracelet at the crime scene in colour palette and fingerprinting, that Renu was the real killer of Dilip's wife and he clears Dilip Roy of murder charge.
+He proves this with the help of his cigarette lighter unintenally taken by the inspector in one of his previous visits to Rekha's house.
+Whereas the inspector had previously denied any such visit or acquaintance with Rekha.
+Seeing no other way out Rekha admits that she was having an affair with the inspector, and that her husband was murdered by them as he walked in on them.
+She kills herself out of guilt and remorse.
+At the same time, Inspector Karwe (Iftekhar) finds, with the help of a piece of Renu's bracelet in Dilip's colour palette and fingerprinting, that Renu is the real killer of Dilip's wife and he clears Dilip of murder charge.